 Athlete Photo Gallery

-Lila Lapanja had just finished her first driving lesson when she got the call from the U.S. Ski Team in early 2011.
+Lila Lapanja had just finished her first driving lesson at age sixteen when she got the call from the U.S. Ski Team in the spring of 2011.
 "I was so excited.
-I've been working so hard for it, and it's just one step closer to my dream of being an Olympic ski racer," said Lapanja, who learned of her nomination at the summit of Mt.
-Rose Highway.
+I've been working so hard…it's just one step closer to my dream of being an Olympic ski racer," said Lapanja, who learned of her nomination at the summit of a mountain highway in the Sierra Nevada.